Nongmaiching Reserved Forest: History

-On February 16, 1966, it was notified for the first time, under the section 4 of the Indian Forest Act, 1927, that the Nongmaiching Reserve Forest, covered an area of 74.7 square km.
+On February 16, 1966, it was notified for the first time, under section 4 of the Indian Forest Act, 1927, that the Nongmaiching Reserve Forest, covered an area of 74.7 square km.

 On July 7, 1966, under the section 6 of the Act, the officer of the forest settlement proclaimed an invitation to claims and objections.
 It was responded by 20 claims.
 Among them, one is from Yamkhokhai, chief of Nongmaipal village.

 The forest survey officer settled the received claims and objections.

 And finally, on January 4, 1990, under section 20 of the Indian Forest Act, 1927, it was notified that the area of the Nongmaiching Reserve Forest was 67 square km.
 It was because an area covering 7.07 square km was spared from the Nongmaiching Reserved Forest areas, for settlement of the villagers.
 On 17 January 1990, the Manipur Gazette number 41 also published the notification informing about it.

 The Nongmaipal village shifted its settlement area twice, from its former place in the years, 1985 and 1995.
 The villagers had their final settlement at the present site in the Nongmaiching Reserve Forest, violating the Indian Forest Act, 1927.

 Later on, the village chief as well as other accomplices, encroaching the reserved forest areas, started stone mining activities as well as human settlements.
 Under the Indian Forest Act, they were arrested and fined.

 On the World Environment Day 2022, the villagers violently attempted to stop the forest department officials and environment lovers from planting trees in the Nongmaiching Reserved Forest areas, claiming themselves as the authority over the reserved forest areas.
 Among the violent activities, they even tored the backdrop set up for the tree plantation drive.

 Later, the tribal criminals, including the village chief, were arrested.

-In response to the unfortunate incident happened on the World Environment Day in the Nongmaiching reserved forest area, a joint meet of Coordinating Body Khurai, Joint Forest Management Committee and Laining Ejaat Kanba formed a committee named the "Nongmaiching Laiphamlen And Its Environment Preservation Committee" to safeguard the Nongmaiching Ching due to the fact that the mountain is a sacred place to the Meitei people.
+In response to the incident happened on the World Environment Day in the Nongmaiching reserved forest area, a joint meet of Coordinating Body Khurai, Joint Forest Management Committee and Laining Ejaat Kanba formed a committee named the "Nongmaiching Laiphamlen And Its Environment Preservation Committee" to safeguard the Nongmaiching Ching due to the fact that the mountain is a sacred place to the Meitei people.